 “And, lastly, many of these initiatives will allow us to be more in charge of our own destiny.
 For example, the energy market is very volatile and can be influenced by many factors.
 So by being proactive and generating energy and procuring energy from renewable sources with relatively fixed costs of generation it gives us better protection and control in that market.”

 Did you know?
 Charles Sturt University is one of only two tertiary education providers to be named a finalist in two award categories in the 2019 Australasian Campuses Towards Sustainability Green Gown Awards.

 Find out more about our green initiatives

 Want to know more about Charles Sturt University’s green initiatives?
-Explore CSU Green’s content hub – and be inspired!
+Explore Sustainability at Charles Sturt’s content hub – and be inspired!

 Are you interested in a career in environmental science and management?
 Would you like to come up with green initiatives to overcome environmental challenges and help ecosystems and communities grow and flourish?